SCSI-Lab/SIGspatial/README.md

 ## Pre-processing
 - We Pre-processing image for deep learning.
 Follow the code under condition.
 - We split image into 256 size.
-- Overlap 50% with each image on train image, and 0% on test image.
+- Overlap 50% with each image on train image and test image.
-- Make mask image by given lake polygon gpkg.
+- We nake mask in each train image by given lake polygon gpkg.

 ## Post-processing
 - After the results came out, We Post-process our results.